-In Deep POV, a character who is blushing can feel the heat of the blush, their heart may flutter with the embarrassment or whatever emotion led to the blush, but they can’t see themselves.
-It’s a POV break to say their face went red, or scarlet.
+In deep point of view, a character who is embarrassed can feel the heat of the blush, their heart may flutter or they might get real quiet or decide to leave, but they can’t see themselves.
+It’s a point of view break for a character to think their face went red, or scarlet.
 You shouldn’t use a visual cue to describe something a character already knows or can only FEEL.

 Shannon’s POV: Shannon brushed out her long blond hair.
 “Good enough.
 Let’s go.”
 (Author intrusion)

 Stacy’s POV: Shannon brushed out her long blond hair.
 “Good enough.
 Let’s go.” (no error)